sioutisc/LASAGNE-Core-docker/lasagne-core-dev/README.md

 # Project: lasagne-core-dev

-The Dockerfile in this repository creates container designed to build an external project
+The Dockerfile in this repository creates a container designed to build an external LASAGNE project

-The location of the external project is mounted as an argument and bound to /opt/DEV
+The location of the external project passed as an argument and mounted to /opt/DEV

 A new user is also created in the container to match the host user name, uid and gid